Community 14.05.15

 The AWRC It is set to become the most advanced research and development centre for physical activity in the world, creating ‘innovations that help people move’ in sport, health-care, physical activity and leisure.

-Working in collaboration with the private sector at the heart of the Olympic Legacy Park, talented engineers and researchers from Sheffield Hallam will design new products and services from initial concept all the way through to market.
+Working in collaboration with the private sector at the heart of Sheffield Olympic Legacy Park, talented engineers and researchers from Sheffield Hallam will design new products and services from initial concept all the way through to market.

 Professor Philip Jones, Sheffield Hallam University Vice Chancellor, said “This news represents another major step towards our vision of developing the most advanced research and development centre for physical activity in the world.

-“Toshiba are an internationally renowned organisation whose involvement will be a major asset for the AWRC, the Olympic Legacy Park and Sheffield.
+“Toshiba are an internationally renowned organisation whose involvement will be a major asset for the AWRC, Sheffield Olympic Legacy Park and Sheffield.
 Our partnership will also help cement Sheffield Hallam’s global reputation for putting the science into sport and physical activity, creating innovations that help people move.

 “The AWRC is already showing how it will become an exceptional asset for the wider region, helping to attract new jobs, investment and new opportunities for local business.”